 I’ve been researching the benefits of different oils lately and found a few oils that were just screaming to be in a hair oil recipe!
 It was perfect because I actually needed a hair oil since I have long hair that tends to get really dry in the summer.
-I’ve been enjoying this hair oil for quite sometime now and am really happy with it so today I’m sharing!
+I’ve been enjoying this DIY Repairing Hair Oil and Color Protector for quite sometime now and am really happy with it so today I’m sharing!
 Plus I made a label for you as well!

 I typically shy away from oils in my hair because while I have dry ends, I also have an oily scalp.
 Applying oils to even the ends of my hair can sometimes make the upper parts of my hair oilier quicker.
 I believe that when oil is applied to the hair, it travels.
 However, this new hair oil doesn’t do that.
 It sticks to where I apply it giving my hair much needed nourishment!
 I do think that drier hair types will be able to use this oil all over the hair and scalp if needed.
 A little oil can go a long way when needed to tame frizz, smooth hair and hydrate!!